teddyjesus/predictingSongGenre/README.md

-### Tree-Based Methods for Predicting Song Genre From Audio Features
+### Tree-Based Methods for Predicting the Genre of a Song Based on its Audio Features

 #### Data
 The data consists of 3900+ songs among nine genres: